Yael-II/Astrobs-Tools/README.md

 - `sequence`, `seq`: computes the sequence order for each target
 - `check`: check if all targets are in the observation field
-- plot, graph: creates a graph with all the targets observation date and time
+- `plot`, `graph`: creates a graph with all the targets observation date and time

 General actions:
 - `cancel`, `back`: cancels the current action